DataDog/terraform-provider-datadog/docs/resources/synthetics_test.md

 Optional:

 - `count` (Number) Number of retries needed to consider a location as failed before sending a notification alert.
+Maximum value: `5`.
 Defaults to `0`.
 - `interval` (Number) Interval between a failed test and the next retry in milliseconds.
+Maximum value: `5000`.
 Defaults to `300`.